github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 ### Team permissions

-In our improved permissions system, teams no longer have a `permission` attribute.
+In our improved permissions system, a team no longer has a single permission that applies to all of its repositories.
 Instead, each repository is added to a team with its own permission.
 This means a team could theoretically grant pull access to one repository, push access to a second, and admin access to a third.

 To support this, we've added a `permission` parameter to the [Add team repository][add-team-repo] API.
 You can use this parameter to specify a permission when adding a new repository to a team, or to update a team's permission on a repository it already granted access to.